 The two most common types of patents are the standard patents and the innovation patents.

 To qualify for a standard patent, the invention has to be new (novel), useful, and involve an inventive step.
-Examination for approval by IP Australia for a standard patent take on average 6 months and can go on for years, but affords the owner of the patent up to 20 years exclusive use of the invention.
+Examination for approval by IP Australia for a standard patent take on average 6 months and can go on for years, but affords the owner up to 20 years exclusive use of the invention.

 Where do I start?

-1. Is your idea worthwhile
+1. Ask if your idea is worthwhile

-2. Have you told anyone about it?
+3. Have you told anyone about it?

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.